willphan1712000/project-bio/README.md

 - User is able to put their links to boxes in the admin page
 - User hits "save" button to save everything on server
 - After this, it will go back to user page to view main bio page

-## Our mission is to integrate advanced technology to the bio web application to make it more capable of making our customers feel satisfied and safe to use our application

 # Backend Development